LudwigAndreas/sample_calculator/README.md

 ## Contributing

-We welcome contributions from anyone who would like to help improve this project.
+I welcome contributions from anyone who would like to help improve this project.
 If you'd like to contribute, please follow these guidelines:

 * Fork the repository and create your branch from main.
 * Write clear, concise code and comments.